-Depending on when you registered to vote, you should receive your poll card between 29 March and 26 April, so it might still be on its way.
-You don’t need to take your poll card to the polling station to be able to vote unless you are registered anonymously.
+Poll cards will be sent to existing electors from 8 May onwards.
+You do not need to take your poll card to the polling station to be able to vote unless you are registered anonymously.

-When you go to the polling station, give your name and address to the polling staff and they will give you your ballot paper.
+When you go to the polling station, give your name and address to the polling staff.
 If you are unsure where to go, you can find your polling station via our How and Where to Vote page.